 This trip is rated easy due to shorter distances, generally good trails and moderate elevation gains.
 Backpack weights are moderate.
 Participants will be carrying personal clothing and gear plus a fair share of food and group gear (tents, stoves etc) for the entire trip.
 As food and fuel are used up the backpacks become a little lighter day by day.
 By keeping personal gear light, pack weights need not exceed 14kg (30lbs).
 Please read our Traveling Light & Making Backpacking More Fun for information and suggestions for clothing and equipment.

 Prior hiking experience is not a prerequisite.
-Participants must however be in good physical condition and able to carry a backpack over hilly terrain for a succession of days.
+Participants must, however, be in good physical condition and able to carry a backpack over hilly terrain for a succession of days.

 We will hike a regular and steady pace that conserves energy but it’s really worthwhile to do some training before you come, training pays great dividends in enjoyment.
 We suggest you train by walking or hiking in hilly terrain with weight on your back (use flights of stairs if in the city).
+We will stay as a group while hiking.